Lumavate-Team/documentation/PROPERTIES.rst

 .. code-block:: javascript

   var property = {
-    'classification': 'Tab name.
-The name of the tab the property field is under in the studio.', 'section': 'Section name.
-The name of the section the property field is located in the studio.', 'helpText': 'Help text for the property.
-Use Markdown to provide additional formatting.', 'name': 'Property name.
-Use this when referencing the property.', 'label': 'Property label.
-The name of the field shown in the studio.', 'default': 'Default value'
+    "classification": "Tab name.
+The name of the tab the property field is under in the studio.", "section": "Section name.
+The name of the section the property field is located in the studio.", "helpText": "Help text for the property.
+Use Markdown to provide additional formatting.", "name": "Property name.
+Use this when referencing the property.", "label": "Property label.
+The name of the field shown in the studio.", "default": "Default value"
-    'type': 'Property type.
-For a complete list of supported properties, see below.'
+    "type": "Property type.
+For a complete list of supported properties, see below."
   }

 The following list of types can be implemented by including the appropriate JSON in the Discover endpoint.